 Plan for common customer service manager interview questions and be confident that you are ready to impress the interviewer as the right job candidate.

-Before your interview find out as much as you can about the company, your interview answers should be relevant to the stated objectives and needs.
+Before your interview find out as much as you can about the company, your interview answers should be relevant to the stated company objectives and needs.

 Demonstrate your insight into what the job demands and how you can bring real value to the customer management position.

 What do you consider the criteria for a successful customer service department?